Testing

 • Strict scanner write failures (logging suppressed in that binary)

-• Basic negative-path checks for the C API (lw_open_bus, lw_write, lw_ioctl_write, etc.)
+• Basic negative-path checks for the C API (lw_open_bus, lw_write, lw_ioctl_write, closed-handle errno handling, etc.)

 Hardware Tests